-We've Read The "Second Dossier" That Republicans Say Discredits The Trump-Russia Probe.
-Here's What It Says.
+Devin Nunes Has Promised Another Phase In His Push To Discredit The Trump-Russia Probe.
+Here It Is.

-It covers just eight pages, misspells names and relies on only one Russian intelligence source.
+It covers just eight pages, misspells names, and relies on only one Russian intelligence source.

-The so-called “second dossier” echoes many assertions about Donald Trump’s activities with Russians that former British spy Christopher Steele made in his reports now called “the Steele dossier.”
+The so-called second dossier echoes many assertions about Donald Trump’s activities with Russians that former British spy Christopher Steele made in his reports, now called “the Steele dossier.”

-And the “second dossier” is gaining increasing attention in Washington where Republicans say it provides additional evidence of anti-Trump taint in the Trump-Russia investigation.
+And the “second dossier” is gaining increasing attention in Washington, where Republicans say it provides additional evidence of anti-Trump taint in the Trump-Russia investigation.

 But to paraphrase the late Sen. Lloyd Bentsen, we’ve read the second dossier, and it’s no Steele dossier.
 It’s not even a dossier.

-Written by Cody Shearer, a one-time journalist who became an activist in the 1990s with close ties to Bill and Hillary Clinton, it's 26 paragraphs divided into two reports, one dated Sept.
+Written by Cody Shearer, a one-time journalist who became an activist in the 1990s and has close ties to Bill and Hillary Clinton, its 26 paragraphs are divided into two reports — one dated Sept.
 24, 2016, the other, Oct.
-12, 2016, that summarize his interviews with people he solicited for dirt on Trump in Russia.
+12, 2016 — that summarize his interviews with people he solicited for dirt on Trump in Russia.

-The main sources are two prominent American journalists said to have chased Trump sexcapade rumors in Russia, an unnamed Turkish businessman with “excellent contacts” in Russia’s Federal Security Service, and an unnamed member of the service.
+The main sources are two prominent American journalists said to have chased Trump sexcapade rumors in Russia; an unnamed Turkish businessman with “excellent contacts” in Russia’s Federal Security Service, and an unnamed member of the service.

 Two-thirds of the reports cover Trump’s supposed sexual activities and add only a couple of details to the Steele dossier.
 The rest concerns Trump financial activities, with a focus on Azerbaijan, the former Soviet republic with a not-quite-completed Trump tower.

-Some details enhance the reports’ credibility and others detract.
-Paul Manafort’s last name is spelled “Manniford” even though Manafort had been a news fixture since being fired in August 2016 as Trump’s campaign chairman.
+Some details enhance the reports’ credibility and others detract from it.
+Paul Manafort’s last name is spelled “Manniford,” even though Manafort had been a news fixture since being fired in August 2016 as Trump’s campaign chair.
 Glenn Simpson and Peter Fritsch, founders of the research group that hired Steele, are “Glen Semper” and “Peter Fitch.”

+The Wall Street Journal, whose reporter Shearer contacted, told BuzzFeed News that Shearer's account of his discussion contains "many inaccuracies."
+One, according to a Journal statement, is Shearer's assertion that the Journal reporter said Simpson and Fritsch were being paid by the Democratic National Committee for their research on Trump.

+Although it was disclosed late last year that the DNC was paying for the research, the Journal reporter "had no such knowledge until it became public," the statement says.

-If the Steele dossier evokes Russian literature with its endless cast and nuanced relationships, the reports are the CliffsNotes.
+If the Steele dossier evokes Russian literature with its endless cast and nuanced relationships, the Shearer reports are the CliffsNotes.

 They would be of little interest were it not for their authorship and a series of exchanges that put them in the hands of the FBI just before the 2016 election.

 Cody Shearer, 67, has long and personal ties to the Clintons.
 His late twin sister, Brooke, was director of the Clinton-era White House Fellowship program and was married to then-deputy secretary of state Strobe Talbott.
-His investigation of Trump fit his interest in uncovering international scandals.
+Shearer's investigation of Trump fit his interest in uncovering international scandals.

-Republicans are focusing on a series of exchanges in the months before the 2016 election that went as follows:
+Republicans are focusing on a series of exchanges in the months before the 2016 election, which went as follows:

 - Shearer shared his reports with longtime friend Sidney Blumenthal, a close associate of the Clintons.

-Note: This post has been updated to include a statement from the Wall Street Journal.